-If a person gives place to anger and goes with it wherever it takes them, and if they say and do whatever feels good at the moment as they release that anger toward their spouse, it is abuse.
-There is a difference between simply getting angry about something, and letting anger become a weapon that crushes a person’s heart, beats down their spirit, or hurts their physical body.
+If a person gives place to anger, and goes with it wherever it takes them, and if they say and do whatever feels good at the moment as they release that anger toward their spouse, it is abuse.
+There is a difference between simply getting angry about something, and letting anger become a weapon that crushes a person’s heart.
+This abuse beats down their spirit, or hurts their physical body.

 Abusive people love their anger to the point of actually looking for ways to be angry.
 Anger empowers them and fuels the fire they love to fan into flame.
-It gives them what they perceive as control.
+It also gives them what they perceive as control.
 But actually, anger illustrates their utter lack of control.
 Lashing out and yelling at someone God has given you to love is sin.
 Abuse is sin.

-…Prayer for Breakthrough in My Husband (Wife)
+…Prayer for Breakthrough in My Husband [Wife]

 LORD, I DON’T WANT TO ever feel that “my soul has dwelt too long with one who hates peace” (Psalm 120:6).
-Deliver me from anger in my husband (wife).
+Deliver me from anger in my husband [wife].
 Your Word says, “A wholesome tongue is a tree of life, but perverseness in it breaks the spirit” (Proverbs 15:4).
-Where I have ever felt that an angry spirit in my husband (wife) has hurt me or broken my spirit, I pray You would heal those wounds and take away any unforgiveness I have because of it.
+Where I have ever felt that an angry spirit in my husband [wife] has hurt me or broken my spirit, I pray You would heal those wounds and take away any unforgiveness I have because of it.